Jerry Seinfeld Convinced Hugh Jackman To End His Run As Wolverine With ‘Logan’

 According to Hugh Jackman — who plays X-Men’s Wolverine from Marvel Comics for the ninth time when Logan hits theaters on March 3 — his decision to end his nearly two decades long run as part of the X-Men movies franchise came after a serious talk with comedy legend Jerry Seinfeld.
 In an interview on The Tonight Show Starring Jimmy Fallon, Hugh explained how his ninth and final appearance as Wolverine isn’t all that different from Jerry’s decision to end Seinfeld after nine seasons.

 Hugh Jackman first appeared as Wolverine in 2000’s X-Men, the first cinematic installment of the very successful X-Men franchise.
-After reprising his role in X2 (2003) and X-Men: The Last Stand (2006), the character was finally given his own film, X-Men Origins: Wolverine, which was met with mixed reviews in 2009 (it currently has a score of 38% on Rotten Tomatoes‘ “Tomatometer” and a rating of 58 percent for its audience score).
+After reprising his role in X2 (2003) and X-Men: The Last Stand (2006), the character was finally given his own film, X-Men Origins: Wolverine, which was met with mixed reviews in 2009 (it currently has a score of 38 percent on Rotten Tomatoes‘ “Tomatometer” and a rating of 58 percent for its audience score).
 Jackman’s Wolverine made a cameo in X-Men: First Class (2011) before the second Logan-centered film, The Wolverine (2013).

 Unlike the Origins film, The Wolverine was clearly a part of the greater X-Men movies narrative.
 It was received much better than X-Men Origins, earning a score of 69 percent on the “Tomatometer” and 69 percent as an audience score as well.
 By comparison, the R-rated film Logan has a “Tomatometer” score of 96 percent.
 Hugh Jackman also appeared in X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
 In fact, the only film set in the X-Men universe that hasn’t included Jackman was 2016’s Deadpool — the success of which let producers know that R-rated superhero films can be wildly successful.